Best gaming PC 2026

 Build this at Create PCs →How to choose your tier

-- Budget (£800): if you play primarily esports titles (CS2, Valorant, Rocket League), competitive multiplayer (Apex, Fortnite), or older AAA games.
+- Budget self-build: if you play primarily esports titles (CS2, Valorant, Rocket League), competitive multiplayer (Apex, Fortnite), or older AAA games.
 Avoids buying performance you won't use.

-- Mid-tier (£1,300): if you play modern AAA single-player and want ray tracing on.
+- Mid-tier self-build: if you play modern AAA single-player and want ray tracing on.
 Includes most Cyberpunk / Alan Wake / Starfield buyers.
-The default recommendation for most people.
+The default DIY recommendation.

-- Enthusiast (£3,500): for genuine 4K maxed-settings gaming with path tracing and frame generation, content creation alongside gaming, or future-proofing for the GTA 6 / next-gen wave.
+- Enthusiast custom build: for genuine 4K maxed-settings gaming with path tracing and frame generation, content creation alongside gaming, or future-proofing for the GTA 6 / next-gen wave.

 What we won't recommend in 2026